 ANN: “Live normally, like normal women do.
 It may seem a little dull after the life I’ve been living.
 But rather dull and alive than excited and…” THORNE: “I’ll take a dull, alive woman every time.”

 But—wait just a tamed shrew sec here—let’s be fair.
 Leading man James Best is all right, given what he’s handed: the ever-reliable Best (1926-2015) was busy in 1959, logging four features and 10 TV gigs.
-The guy was, among many talents, a great raconteur: later in life he mused that, next to his late-career gig on The Dukes Of Hazard, the role most people asked him about (his 188 credits include The Caine Mutiny, The Naked And The Dead and Shenandoah) was this goofy classic.
-Veteran cameraman Wilfrid M. Cline was no slouch, either, and he gets in some decent shots, especially considering the chintzy sets and amateurish direction.
+His 188 credits include The Caine Mutiny, The Naked And The Dead and Shenandoah.
+Best was, among many talents, a great raconteur: later in life he mused that, next to his late-career gig on The Dukes Of Hazard, the picture most people asked him about was this goofy classic.
+Veteran cameraman Wilfrid M. Cline was no slouch, either; he gets in some decent shots, especially considering the chintzy sets and amateurish direction.
 The close-ups of the shrews were done with hand puppets, and the sound effects guy (one Milton Citon, y’all!) came through quite decently in providing eerie noises, akin to what a 150-pound rat with a mad-on would possibly emit.
 Anyway, this stuff works, or at least it did for an 8-year-old, in 1963, watching it on a 21-inch Zenith TV, at 2:45 a.m.
 With Mom.